Sourdough grissini - or bread sticks - are a simple variation on sourdough crackers.

 - Using a scale, divide the dough into equally weighted pieces.
 30g makes a lovely bread stick, around 27cm long.

-- Roll each piece of dough into a long, thin stick and then roll each one in seeds of your choice.
+- Roll each piece of dough into a long, thin stick and then roll each one in seeds of your choice (I've listed sesame seeds but you can use whatever you like - or just keep them plain).

-- Place the grissini onto a parchment lined baking tray.
+- Place the sourdough breadsticks onto a parchment lined baking tray, with a small gap in between each one.

-- Brush them with olive oil and sprinkle with salt.
+- When you're ready to bake, preheat the oven to 350F/180C.
+Brush the dough with olive oil and sprinkle with salt.

 - Bake at 350F/180C for around 25 minutes or until grissini are golden and crisp.